Skip to main content

 If you have liver and kidney disease (hepatorenal disease) or abnormal liver function, let your healthcare provider know before using Motofen (difenoxin / atropine).
 This medication can worsen liver damage, which can lead to brain damage.
 If you're confused or having trouble thinking or concentrating, let your provider know right away.

-What are the side effects of Motofen (difenoxin / atropine)?
+Side effects of Motofen (difenoxin / atropine)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.